Preparing to become a sole practitioner or an SRA-regulated freelance solicitor

 D will not employ anyone else and will operate in her own name.
 D has more than three-years practice experience and decides that she will operate under the conditions of regulation 10.2(b) of the Authorisation of Individuals Regulations.

-D therefore obtains adequate and appropriate indemnity insurance and notifies the SRA that she will be acting as an freelance solicitor providing some reserved legal services to the public.
+D therefore obtains adequate and appropriate indemnity insurance and notifies us that she will be acting as an freelance solicitor providing some reserved legal services to the public.
 D bills the client monthly in her own name for any work that she has done and does not need to hold client money.

 Setting up your own practice